John Delaney (football administrator): Handball incident and aftermath

 When FIFA offered Ireland a Fair Play Award following 2009's France v Republic of Ireland play-off, Delaney respectfully declined and said FIFA President Sepp Blatter was "an embarrassment to himself and an embarrassment to FIFA".

 On 4 June 2015, it was revealed by Delaney that FIFA had paid the FAI €5m to stop legal action against them after their controversial World Cup play-off defeat in 2009.

 2012–2017

 In 2012 Delaney cut all FAI staff wages by 10% and announced he would do the same with his wages.
 However, in March 2019 it emerged that the FAI had awarded him a benefit-in-kind payment of €3,000 a month towards a house in Kilmacanogue, rented from Grainne Seoige.
 This outraged the staff as he already earned more than €300,000 annually more than most of them.

-In 2012 the Republic of Ireland qualified for their first European Championship since 1988, under Giovanni Trapatoni, and in 2016 they also qualified for the same championship in France, under Martin O Neill, and advanced to the last 16 of the tournament.
+In 2012 the Republic of Ireland qualified for their first European Championship since 1988, under Giovanni Trapattoni, and in 2016 they also qualified for the same championship in France, under Martin O'Neill, and advanced to the last 16 of the tournament.

 Delaney was elected to the executive committee of UEFA in April 2017.